Comparisons12 min read

 Both apps are genuinely excellent on mobile — they're mobile-native products, after all.
 Acorns' app is rated 4.7/5 on the App Store and 4.5 on Google Play as of early 2026.
 Stash sits at 4.6/5 on iOS and 4.3 on Android.
 Performance is smooth on both.
 Acorns' app feels more polished visually.
 Stash's feels more functional and information-dense.

-Worth flagging: Stash's app includes more actionable data — individual stock performance, news, earnings updates — which Acorns deliberately omits to avoid noise.
-That's either a pro or a con depending on whether you're the type who checks prices obsessively or prefers not to know.
+Worth noting: Stash's app includes more actionable data — individual stock performance, news, earnings updates — which Acorns deliberately leaves out to avoid information overload.
+That's either a pro or a con depending on whether you're someone who checks prices obsessively or prefers to stay in the dark.

 Winner: Acorns (polish), Stash (depth).